This ex-StanChart banker co-founded a Real Estate Management Platform to help NRIs maintain their properties, now has an AUM of $1.3 billion

 But for some reason, banks did not offer real estate services.

-There are the Big 4, CBRE, which handles the large corporates and their real estate.
+There is the Big 4, CBRE, which handles large corporates and their real estate.
 There are other PropTech businesses, but they have an aggregator model.

-Unfortunately, there is a dearth of organisations that manage, execute and advise the real estate portfolio of the NRIs, and resident Indians.
+Unfortunately, there is a dearth of organizations that manage, execute and advise the real estate portfolio of the NRIs, and resident Indians.

 People end up depending on their friends, family, and relatives to manage their real estate.